NUKnightLab/StoryMapJS/README.md

 Files located in the `site` directory are for the storymapjs website.

-Edit config.json as needed to modify the staging and delployment process.
+Edit config.json as needed to modify the staging and deployment process.

 ## Deploying updates the the CDN